Using a non-chemical sanitizer

 Bathroom and Diaper Hygiene When dealing with diarrhea, it's essential to bathe the affected child separately and sanitize the bathtub afterward with a disinfectant.
 Only adults or responsible caregivers should handle diarrhea diaper changes, and surfaces like changing tables should be sanitized after each use.

 General Household Cleanliness In addition to targeted cleaning, maintaining overall household cleanliness is key.
-Sanitize carpets by getting them steam cleaned, mop hard floors with a bleach water solution daily, sanitize kitchen counters and tables between meals and before prepping food, and periodically clean toys, step stools, and garbage cans to minimize the risk of spreading germs.
+Sanitize carpets by getting them steam cleaned, mop hard floors with a sanitizer, sanitize kitchen counters and tables between meals and before prepping food, and periodically clean toys, step stools, and garbage cans to minimize the risk of spreading germs.
 Using the "sanitize" option on your dishwasher will ensure that E-Coli will never remain on your dishes to recontaminate your food at mealtimes.

 Food preparation and storage